 - 2024 Recycling Schedule

 - Recycle Responsibly Flyer

 THE DPW HANDLES THE FOLLOWING:

 - Florham Park Environmental Center

-- Snow plowing of Borough roads
+- Snow removal on all Borough roads and properties

 - Installation and maintenance of storm drains